JohnSnowLabs/johnsnowlabs/docs/en/licensed_annotator_entries/NerConverterInternal.md

 - `setIgnoreStopWords`: If defined, list of stop words to ignore.

-- `setGreedyMode`: (Boolean) Whether to ignore B tags for contiguous tokens of same entity same .
+- `setGreedyMode`: (Boolean) Whether to ignore B tags for contiguous tokens of same entity same.

+- `setDoExceptionHandling`: If it is set as True, the annotator tries to process as usual and ff exception-causing data (e.g. corrupted record/ document) is passed to the annotator, an exception warning is emitted which has the exception message.

 {%- endcapture -%}